Skip to main content

 Constipation

-• Very common in children.
+• This is very common in children.

-See the separate leaflet called Constipation in Children for more information.
+See the separate leaflet called Constipation in children for more information.

 Gastroenteritis and food poisoning

-See the separate leaflets called Gastroenteritis in Children and Food Poisoning in Children for more information.
+See the separate leaflets called Gastroenteritis in children and Food poisoning in children for more information.

 Lactose intolerance

-See the separate leaflet called Lactose Intolerance for more information.
+See the separate leaflet called Lactose intolerance for more information.

 Mesenteric adenitis